hjkelly/django-flexible-content/README.md

     ```python
     INSTALLED_APPS = (
-        # ...
         'flexible_content',
         'flexible_content.default_item_types',  # Optional: Five basic types of content item.
+        # other apps here
     )
     ```

-    Also, the thinote that the app_directories template loaders must be enabled[TEMPLATE_LOADERS] should be enabled, but this is Django's default behavior.
 3. Sync your database: `python manage.py syncdb`
 4. For each model you want to add content items to, subclass ContentArea.
+For example, my_project/my_app/models.py:

     ```python
-    # my_project/my_app/models.py:
     from django.db import models
     from flexible_content.models import ContentArea

     class BlogPost(ContentArea):
         title = models.CharField(max_length=50)
         slug = models.CharField(max_length=50)

         class Meta:
             verbose_name = "blog post"
     ```
     Note that this won't change your database schema at all: ContentArea is an abstract class that just adds helper functionality.
 5. For each model that subclasses ContentArea, define a custom ModelAdmin that subclasses ContentAreaAdmin.
+For example, my_project/my_app/admin.py:

     ```python
-    # my_project/my_app/admin.py:
     from django.contrib import admin
     from flexible_content.admin import ContentAreaAdmin
     from .models import BlogPost

     class BlogPostAdmin(ContentAreaAdmin):
         pass

     admin.sites.register(BlogPost, BlogPostAdmin)
     ```
+6. Run `python manage.py collectstatic` to collect all static files.
+7. Start your web server and go to the admin for the BlogPost model (or whichever one you added it to).
+Observe, flexible content controls!

 Custom Templates
 ----------------